kdemirov/nba_fantasy/README.md

 `NBA_FANTASY_PASSWORD = your mail's password`
 `WEB_DRIVER_PATH = copy absolute path from resources/geckodriver-v0.33.0-win64/geckodriver.exe`

-`Note: This project is done for educational purposes and for all nba funs to have fun.`
+`Note: This project is done for educational purposes and for all nba fans to have fun.`